 There is a beautiful reflecting pool in front of the monument that separates it from the Washington Monument.
 This was one of the sites that I wanted to visit while in the nation's capital.

-As we locked our scooters up near the base of Lincoln Memorial, we were able to take in its beauty as well as that of other monuments and memorials.
+As we locked our scooters up near the base of the Lincoln Memorial, we were able to take in its beauty as well as that of other monuments and memorials.
 Before our journey would come to an end, we spent a little time enjoying it all.

 I love how convenient it is to rent a scooter.
 You can park them just about anywhere.
 If you end your ride in a preferred parking zone, the app will give credit to your account.